maheshreddymaram2/smart-waste-management-iot/README.md

-# Smart Waste Management System (IoT-Based) 🚮
+# Smart Waste Management (IoT) 🚮

-This project showcases a **Smart Waste Management System** using Arduino Uno.
+This project showcases a **Smart Waste Management ** using Arduino Uno.
 It automates bin lid control and provides real-time waste level monitoring using sensors and an LCD display.
 The system improves waste disposal hygiene and optimizes bin usage using **ultrasonic sensing**, **PIR motion detection**, and **servo automation**.

 ---